jmejia8/Metaheuristics.jl/paper/paper.md

 # Summary

 `Metaheuristics` is a `Julia` package that implements metaheuristic algorithms for solving global optimization problems that can contain constraints, and either single or multiple objectives.
-The package implements an easy-to-use API that let testing without extra configurations among the implemented optimizers, i.e., to `optimize` an objective function $f(x)$ with $x$ in corresponding `bounds` using optimizer `ECA`, the user can write `optimize(f, bounds, ECA())` to approximate an optimal solution.
+The package implements an easy-to-use API that let testing without extra configurations among the implemented optimizers, i.e., to `optimize` an objective function $f(x)$ with $x$ in the corresponding `bounds` using optimizer `ECA`, the user can write `optimize(f, bounds, ECA())` to approximate an optimal solution.
-Moreover, `Metaheuristics` provides common features required by the Evolutionary Computing community such as challenging test problems, performance indicators, and other interest utility functions devoted for performance improvement.
+Moreover, `Metaheuristics` provides common features required by the Evolutionary Computing community such as challenging test problems, performance indicators, and other interest utility functions devoted to performance improvement.
 This paper presents the main features and some usage examples to illustrate the usage of this package for optimization.